Zhincore/ChaosMod2077/README.md

 A forever TODO is adding more effects (porting ones from the GTA mods, but preferably creating some Cyberpunk-specific ones), apart from that there are some other things I want to do:

 - [ ] Addon support
+- [ ] Better incompatibility handling?
+If effect A is incomp with B, then vice versa should be ensured.
 - [ ] More configuration options (UI colors/size, effect duration, ...)
 - [ ] Toggling individual effects, categories?
 - [ ] GTA mod only executes one effect from each category at once, do we want that too?